 The Packing Edit

-Chic and tranquil, JK Place is sophisticated hideaway on the Left Bank serving up la dolce vita vibes.
+Chic and tranquil, JK Place is a sophisticated hideaway on the Left Bank serving up la dolce vita vibes.

 Spread across three interconnected buildings and five floors, rooms are beautifully designed by Michele Bönan, each with their own unique feel.
 We stayed in the Deluxe Room, which comprises a contemporary four-poster bed topped with JK monogrammed pillows, a large desk, TV, and a walk-in closet.
 Designed to pre-empt guests needs, the devil is in the detail: outlets and USB points are handily (and discretely) dotted throughout; however, the various light switches do take a little getting used to.
 The mini bar (camouflaged behind a chinoiserie and polished-wood cabinet) is on the house – simply call reception if you need anything to be refreshed.